coconutcastle/comp310-winter23/src/README.md

 make clean;make mysh framesize=6 varmemsize=10;./mysh < ../testcases/assignment3/T_tc10.txt > tc10.txt;diff -w tc10.txt ../testcases/assignment3/T_tc10_result.txt

 The tests all pass locally using the above commands.
+Since Autograder has stopped working, I cannot say whether or not this will run on the Mimi servers, or that it will compile there either.
+Please contact me if there are problems in this regard.